MurrellGroup/MolecularEvolution.jl/README.md

   - While the above take precedence over speed, it should be possible to optimize your `Partition`, `combine!()`, `BranchModel`, `forward!()` and `backward!()` functions to obtain competative runtimes.

 ### Authors:
-Venkatesh Kumar and Ben Murrell, with additional contributions by Sanjay Mohan, Alec Pankow, Hassan Sadiq, and Kenta Sato.
+Ben Murrell and Venkatesh Kumar, with additional contributions by Sanjay Mohan, Alec Pankow, Hassan Sadiq, and Kenta Sato.

 ### Quick example: Likelihood calculations under phylogenetic Brownian motion: